120 or 240 Liter Trash Bin? How to Find the Right Size

 How big is the garbage bin for 2 people?

-With biweekly collection, a 120-liter bin usually suffices for two adults, provided packaging is separated into the yellow sack.
-For a four-week collection cycle or with a garden, 240 liters is safer because seasonal peaks won’t fit otherwise.
+With biweekly collection, a 120-liter bin is usually sufficient for two adults, provided packaging is separated into the yellow sack.
+For a four-week rhythm or with a garden, 240 liters is safer because seasonal peaks otherwise won’t fit in the volume.

 How big are 120-liter garbage bins externally?